Embird Embroidery Software

 Outlines and Connection

-Outline-type styles include : Outline, Sketch Outline and Connection.
+Outline-type styles include: Outline, Sketch Outline, and Connection.

-Parameters that are adjustable during the use of the Freehand tool are: Minimum Length of Stitch,Maximum Length of Stitch, Width of the Outline (not available for Connection) and Outline Sample (not available for Sketch Outline and Connection).
+The parameters that are adjustable during the use of the Freehand tool are: Minimum Length of Stitch, Maximum Length of Stitch, Width of the Outline (not available for Connection), and Sample (not available for Sketch Outline and Connection).

 Columns

-Column-type styles include : Column and Pressure-sensitive width column.
+Column-type styles include: Column and Pressure-sensitive width column.

 Freehand digitizing tool - pressure stroke

-Fill and Sfumato
+Fill Object and Sfumato

 Back to Embird Tutorial Contents